 Since the mid 2000's the flow of new studio albums has slowed somewhat but Rich's well of inspiration rfemain strong.
 The picks from this period are Nest (2012) and Filaments (2015).
 Nest is possibly the quietest, most contemplative album he's ever made.
 The textures are varied - piano, lap steel guitar, field recordings, gongs and various drones - but the arrangements are minimal and the music's stillness becomes utterly bewitching with repeated listens.
 By contrast, Filaments has a denser sound and more kinetic melodies.
 Here he revisits the bubbling arpeggios of the 70's Berlin school ambient in his own distinctive way.
 Many of his electro-acoustic signatures are still there - morphing liquid harmonies, crying siren-like vocals from his lap steel guitar, spare piano, blurry colours and lots of space.

 You may also want to explore Rich's pre-Rainforest work from the 1980's, initially hard to find but now all re-issued on CD and digital download.
-Essential for fans is the Numena/Geometry (1987/1991) double set on Hearts Of Space.
+One of these early essentials for fans is the Numena/Geometry (1987/1991) double set on Hearts Of Space.
 The highly rhythmic Geometry features engaging experiments with the just intonation tuning system he used so masterfully on Rainforest, while Numena is distinguished by an utterly enchanting piece of environmental spacemusic called "The Other Side Of Twilight".
 It starts with gentle, rapidly spiraling tones which spin beautifully over sustained minor synth chords, segueing into a second movement where an eerie siren-like melody emerges from a simple progression of bass notes.
 It clocks in at a hefty 25 minutes and proves to be one of the most affecting pieces in the entire Rich canon.